srechner/marathon/README.md

-## marathon 0.31
+## marathon 0.4

 This C++ library is designed to support the analysis of Markov chain based sampling methods.
 It provides functions for the analysis of so-called state graphs.
 For an introduction into its functionality, see its introductional [article](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147935).
+If you use this library for your work, please cite

+Steffen Rechner and Annabell Berger:
+marathon: An open source software library for the analysis of Markov-Chain Monte Carlo algorithms   , PLoS ONE 2016

-An API description can be found [here](https://github.com/srechner/marathon/blob/master/doc/marathon.pdf) (It's a start and will be gradually improved.)
+An API description can be found [here](./doc/marathon.pdf) (It's a start and will be gradually improved.)

-### Current Development Status: Active
+### Current ToDo's:
 * Improving Documentation / API Description
 * Integrating of network analysis
 * Integrating additional chains